PokaNorbert/GoogleDrive-API_Postman_Newman/Readme.md

 Instead, a risk could represent the downfall of the Google platform, which would guarantee the impact of all requests.
 I did not send requests based on all types of files, so I recommend that the next tester set a better coverage.

-Soon all will be posted (period: September-October-November + study period for ISTQB and recaps: August-October)
+Soon all will be posted (period: September-October-November + study period for ISTQB and recaps: August-October+exam-November)

 There are several projects under consideration to be posted on GitHub.